supertref/cryptocurrency-api/README.md

-# Cryptocurrency Backend API
+# ReeCore REEX Backend API
-This .net core Web API project currently works as the Backend component for [this](https://github.com/DHollenbach/react-native-cryptocurrency-wallet) React Native mobile wallet.
+This .net core Web API project currently works as the Backend component for [this](https://github.com/reecore-coin/react-native-cryptocurrency-wallet) React Native mobile wallet.

 ## Prerequisites
-* Follow the instructions in [this](https://github.com/DHollenbach/react-native-cryptocurrency-wallet/blob/master/README.md) repo for setting up the Wallet.
+* Follow the instructions in [this](https://github.com/reecore-coin/react-native-cryptocurrency-wallet/blob/master/README.md) repo for setting up the Wallet.

 ## What to Know
 * This is a `C# .net Core` Web API Project